m4r35/centos7-box/README.md

 ### Additional Configuration ###

 By default, nginx is configured to listen on port 80 while apache is listening on port 8080.
-This can be tweaked on provisioning level as well as configuring additional vhosts for both nginx and apache.
+This can be tweaked on provisioning level as well as vhost configuration for both nginx and apache.
 Let's look at the folder structure:

 ```
 #!bash